-We are delighted to announce our programme of stone conservation work to Cromer War Memorial in Norfolk has been awarded Joint Winner of the Carving, Lettering & Sculpture category at the Stone Federation’s Natural Stone Awards 2020 online ceremony, 19th March 2021.
+We are delighted to announce our programme of stone conservation work to Cromer War Memorial in Norfolk has been awarded Joint Winner of the Carving, Lettering and Sculpture category at the Stone Federation’s Natural Stone Awards 2020 online ceremony, 19th March 2021.

 Designed by WD Caröe in 1919, Cromer War Memorial had suffered almost 100 years of erosion caused by the weather and the wind-driven sea air.
 Cliveden Conservation was appointed by Cromer Town Council to clean and carry out repairs to the stonework, create replica figures of the servicemen and St George and the Dragon, and carve an additional 34 names onto the base of the monument.